 Why did experts choose an extruder rather than an oven to produce human food or pet food for the many, temperature-sensitive ingredients?
 The answer, as you probably know, is simple: with an extruder, you can have perfect control over the residence time and the product temperature.
 Taste and smell are thus reproducible due to the fact that you have complete control over the “Maillard” reactions.
 Extruders are now being used in the production of many food applications like chewing gum, toffee, Cheddar cheese, liquorice, bread (croutons, breadsticks, and flatbreads), chips, and some baby food.

 Déjà vu, at Xplore we thought, why do you not develop new food and feed ingredients or formulations on a smaller, more efficient scale?
-We offer a 5 ml GMP compliant micro twin-screw extruder PME 5, or a non GMP compliant MC 5 twin-screw micro compounder, for effectively and reliably developing new, highly viscous food and feed formulations.
+We offer a 5 ml compliant twin-screw micro compounder, for effectively and reliably developing new, highly viscous food and feed formulations.
 For bigger samples, we can recommend the MC 15 HT with a 15 ml working volume.
+The largest volume we offer is 40 ml.